- En Español

 Paul Lynch, Executive Chef at the Firelake Grillhouse and Cocktail Bar in Minneapolis, agrees, saying, “I actually prefer faro or barley, they create an excellent “cream” from the starch as they cook.”
 We can attest to Paul’s faro risotto; he cooked it for the top winner of our 2009 “I Love My Whole Grains” contest and it was delicious!
 Jesse Cool, owner of CoolEatz in Palo Alto, reported that her executive chef chimed in with, “Barley.
 Spelt.
 Basically any wheat berry.”

 Are you hungry yet?
 The answer is, a wide variety of whole grains can be cooked with broth and herbs to creamy, risotto-like perfection.
-If you’d like to experiment for yourself, here are a few recipes from our WGC Culinary Advisors:
+If you’d like to experiment for yourself, here are a few recipes:

 Sprouted Brown Rice Vegetable Risotto